porsche-design-system/porsche-design-system/packages/components-js/src/components/layout/grid/grid.design.md

 - **The grid gutter** separates the columns horizontally by in-between-spacings.
 The gutter is defined with fixed pixel sizes and breakpoints to balance size ratios between elements on the respective screen size.
-- **The grid width** is resulting from the total screen width minus gutter widths and minus defined margins depending on the [Content Wrapper](#/components/layout/content-wrapper) width variant in use.
+- **The grid width** is resulting from the total screen width minus gutter widths and minus defined margins resulting from the [Content Wrapper](#/components/layout/content-wrapper) in use.
+The Grid component can only be combined with the "Basic" content width variant.

 ![Porsche Design System grid architecture](./assets/grid-components.png)